What is the difference between space/time and time/space?

 Time by itself doesn’t exist.
 There is no present, future, and past.
 All of these aspects are happening simultaneously.
 Imagine a snail if you will.
 The snail is on a huge table.

-According to the Law of one, the difference between space/time and time/space is the same as the difference between the visible and invisible or the physical and metaphysical.
+According to the law of one, the difference between space/time and time/space is the difference between the visible and invisible or the physical and metaphysical.
 Using mathematical terms, like Larson, the difference is that between s/t and t/s.